DoggyApp/.github/profile/README.md

   > Delving more into application security and AWS security to make sure that the whole structure is secure...
   > * Implement AWS WAF and maybe CloudWatch, or see what I can do with Grafana and Loki.
   > * Implement AWS security scanning features and see how they compare to Nessus (using multiple scanning tools provides defence in depth).

-- Potentially see if I can run the nodes, or the bastion on Spot Instances to lower costs, at the moment it's just a demo project, and there is no perminant storage on it.
-  > Create a helper tool that will identify the best spots to run the nodes and bastion, and can automatically redeploy it if I'm ejected.
-The ansible script is indepotent so I don't have to worry about the bastion start up script creating any issues with the cluster.

-- Intergrate permanent storage on the cluster and see if I can start a Postgres database.

 - Rewrite the CloudFormation code in Terraform, just so I can pick it up.